gustavoddoki/gustavoddoki/README.md

 ## 👋 Hi there
 I'm Gustavo Daiske Doki, bachelor in Mechanical Engineer and Business Administration.
-I currently work as Quantitative Risk Analyst at Vórtx.
+I currently work as Quant Developer at Honey Island Capital.

 ## 🧪 Experience
 I have years of experience using Python for many applications.